H4zelcord/MyScoreArena/README.md

 1. **Retrieve League Fixtures**:
    - Fetch fixtures for a specific league and season.
-   - Display match details such as teams, date, and time.
+   - Display match details.

-2. **Retrieve Team Information**:
-   - Get details about a specific football club, including name, country, founding year, and logo.

-3. **Retrieve League Standings**:
+2. **Retrieve League Standings**:
    - Fetch and display the current standings for a specific league and season.

-4. **Retrieve Match Details**:
+3. **Retrieve Match Details**:
    - Get detailed information about a specific match, including:
-     - Predictions
-     - Odds
+     - ~Predictions~ (this cannot be done without premium plan from the API key website)
+     - ~Odds~ (this cannot be done without premium plan from the API key website)
      - ~Live stats (if the match is live)~ (this cannot be done without premium plan from the API key website)
+     - Access to matches data (goals, cards, penalties, substitutions...).

-5. **Caching and Rate Limit Handling**:
+4. **Caching and Rate Limit Handling**:
    - Cache API responses to reduce the number of API calls.
-(WIP)
+(WIP).
    - Handle API rate limits gracefully (10 requests per minute, 100 requests per day).

 ---